-University of California’s Integrated Pest Management program (UC-IPM) suggests that control may be attained by applying a spray miticide at two and three weeks after pruning.
-UC-IPM also notes that application of horticultural oil spray or insecticidal soap may provide some control, but soaps and oil won’t kill mites tucked into distorted plant tissues that remain after pruning.
+University of California’s Integrated Pest Management program (UC-IPM) suggests that control may be attained by applying a spray miticide two and three weeks after pruning.
+UC-IPM also notes that the application of horticultural oil spray or insecticidal soap may provide some control, but soaps and oil won’t kill mites tucked into distorted plant tissues that remain after pruning.
 However, if you hope to achieve fuchsia gall mite treatment without chemicals, oils and soaps applied every seven to ten days may be worth a try.
 Spray carefully to achieve complete coverage.

 If your plants are badly damaged, you may want to dispose of the mite-affected fuchsias and start over with mite-resistant plants.
 Varieties that are believed to be more resistant include: